 There are 35 points possible for this presentation.
-Use the rubric below to evaluate Battalion Staff presentations.
-This briefing should include presentations by all staff and will include:
+Use the rubric below to evaluate the battalion staff presentations.
+This briefing should include presentations by all staff members.
+The battalion staff includes the battalion commander, CSM, XO, S1 - S5, or as determined by the SAI.
+The presentations will include:

-- 1. Overview of the purpose of the Continuous Improvement project. - 2.
-Introduction of all Cadet Staff and their role in this project. - 3.
+- 1. Overview of the purpose of the Continuous Improvement Project. - 2.
+Introduction of all Cadet staff and their role in this project. - 3.
 Details of the problem, improvement plan, implementation, evaluation, and reflection. - 4.
 Conclusion of the presentation should include a plan for next steps in continuous improvement.

 If necessary, use the Guiding Questions to expand on the criteria.
-Discuss the overall evaluation score of the presentation with the JROTC instructor and suggest areas for improvement.
+Discuss the overall evaluation score of the presentation with the JROTC Instructor and suggest areas for improvement.

-Overview of Purpose, Goals, and Staff Roles Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Introduction of Battalion Staff Battalion staff present were introduced; staff in attendance presented a short brief on their role in battalion; presentation included how their role supported the battalion continuous improvement goal Some staff were introduced; some staff in attendance presented a short brief on their role in battalion; presentation made an attempt to include how their role supported the battalion continuous improvement goal No staff introductions were made; some to no staff presented a brief on how their role supported the battalion continuous improvement goal Description of Battalion goal Clearly defined purpose of continuous improvement goal; stated goal supports a higher mission (JROTC or school) Somewhat defined purpose of continuous improvement goal; stated goal does not supports a higher mission (JROTC or school) No attempt to define purpose, goal, or support of mission was made
+Overview of Purpose, Goals, and Staff Roles Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Introduction of battalion staff Battalion staff present were introduced; staff in attendance presented a short brief on their role in battalion; presentation included how their role supported the battalion Some staff were introduced; some staff in attendance presented a short brief on their role in battalion; presentation made an attempt to include how their role supported the battalion continuous improvement No staff introductions were made; some to no staff presented a brief on how their role supported the battalion continuous improvement goal. continuous improvement goal. goal.
+Description of battalion goal Clearly defined purpose of continuous improvement goal; stated goal supports a higher mission (JROTC or school).
+Somewhat defined purpose of continuous improvement goal; stated goal does not supports a higher mission (JROTC or school).
+No attempt to define purpose, goal, or support of mission was made.